UllasSG/UllasSG.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "👋 Hello there, I'm Ullas!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# 👋 Hello there, I'm Ullas!

 I'm Ullas S Girish, a 6th semester student at PES University, Bengaluru, with a love for innovative technology solutions.
 I'm currently pursuing a BTech degree in Computer Science, graduating class of 2026.
 I am interested in Big Data, IoT, and Sports Technology.